Margaret Hartsyde: Exile in Orkney

 Hartsyde and Buchanan went to Orkney and paid £400 sterling for the value of the jewels.
+They bought at least two properties in Kirkwall, in Mid-town and on the High Street or King's Street, and a farm on Shapinsay.
 In March 1618 the King, by Anne of Denmark's intercession, gave John Buchanan freedom to travel in Scotland, and freedom to travel anywhere in the kingdom was granted to Margaret and John on 15 March 1619.
 Eventually in October 1619, James declared Margaret Hartsyde innocent, saying she had been "by the sinisterous information of certain of her unfrendis for the tyme, pursued criminallie".
 The legal process against her was held to be deleted and the Justice Clerk would not issue extracts of it.

 Orkney, Fife, and family

+Margaret Hartsyde married John Buchanan, a royal servant and the third son of Robert Buchanan of Leny.
 John Buchanan was made Chamberlain of Orkney and Shetland in May 1622, and was keeper of Birsay Palace, Newhouse on Orkney, Scalloway Castle, and the house at Sumburgh Ness in Shetland.
 There were two competitors for this office, Robert Monteith and Sir Robert Maxwell.
 Buchanan presided on the trials at Kirkwall of Marable Couper of the Northside of Birsay and Annie Taylor for witchcraft in 1624.
 Buchanan and Hartsyde bought properties in Orkney, including Elvick, the How, and Shapinsay mill, Harroldsgarth, and Sound.

 By 1624, Buchanan became "Sir John Buchanan of Scotscraig".
 Scotscraig was near Tayport, Fife.
 John Lauder, Lord Fountainhall saw their initials "SJB" and "DMH" for Dame Margaret Hartsyde, carved on the windows of the house at Scotscraig in 1671.
 Their children included: